ElucidataInc/polly-docs/docs/OmixAtlas/Filter_datasets.md

 How to filter Datasets?
 -----------------------

 After shortlisting the datasets using a search bar, users can further find the desired datasets using the 'Filter Datasets' function present on the above.
-These filters are configurable and may be different for different OmixAtlasses.
+These filters are configurable and may be different for different Atlasses.
 ![Filter](../img/OmixAtlas-Images/filetdatasets.png)

-For a standard OmixAtlas, following filters are available:
+For a standard Atlas, following filters are available:

 - Cell Line